 Spoiler: We don’t recommend it, but like the article above linked says “If You Really Need To”.

 Here’s our guide on surviving the day before A Levels.

-It’s really tempting to bring that binder full of Chemistry notes everywhere you go – to meal time, by your bedside, and even in the shower!
+It’s really tempting to bring that binder full of Chemistry notes everywhere you go – to mealtime, by your bedside, and even in the shower!
 (I’m kidding on that last one.)
 Anyway, this isn’t a good idea, even if it’s the very last day before the Chemistry A Level.
-Constantly having Chemistry notes in front of your eyes 24/7 is a really quick way to get exhausted, stressed and grumpy, among other similarly negative emotions.
+Constantly having Chemistry notes in front of your eyes 24/7 is a really quick way to get exhausted, stressed, and grumpy, among other similar negative emotions.
 While it may make sense on the surface to have notes everywhere you look “for a quick peep”, what it means is that you just can’t get away from Chemistry, not even for a short break.

 While it sounds really counterproductive not to head straight for the hardest Chemistry questions on the block, doing easy Chemistry questions is a good way to bolster your confidence and take a “break”, without feeling unproductive and lazy.
 Also, remember that many of the harder A Level Chemistry questions are, like other subjects, built on foundations.
 Easy questions provide you with a good base of foundations and will surprisingly often remind you of some key concept that you’ve missed or forgotten to revise altogether.

 Harder questions are alright to do too, but I would recommend doing up to 2-3 for each topic at most, because the point of looking over your Chemistry notes the day before your exam is to give yourself a quick refresher and boost your confidence, NOT send yourself into tears over hard questions, after all.
 After each hard question you do, make sure to do some easy questions – not all hard questions in one consecutive succession.